 Python is my favorite programming language.
 It is simple yet powerful, crisp yet comprehensive, flexible yet structured – “Pythonic“.
 I once heard at a conference, “Python is a magical tool that easily lets you solve the world’s toughest problems.”
 I believe Python is one of the best languages for test automation, and I also develop websites using the Django framework.
 I’m definitely a Pythonista and a Pythoneer.
 I was even featured as the PyDev of the Week on DZone!

 These days, it is best to use Python 3.
 Packages can easily be installed using pip, and virtual environments make it easy to isolate package installations.
 I recommend using JetBrains PyCharm for developing Python code.
 The free Community Edition will likely meet most of your needs (even for Django projects).
 Udacity, Codecademy, and learnpython.org all offer great online courses in Python for free.
 Arcade Academy teaches beginners how to program with Python by making games.
-Python Programming on Wikibooks is an excellent free resource for learning Python.
+Python Programming on Wikibooks is another excellent free resource for learning Python.

 Python Testing 101

 Python Testing 101 is my series on Python test automation.

 - Python Testing 101: unittest

 - Python Testing 101: doctest

 - Python Testing 101: pytest